top of page

 Human-centered approaches build trust with your patients. *With trust comes loyalty.
 With loyalty comes word-of-mouth referrals.
 And word-of-mouth referrals are the most powerful—and profitable—way to grow your practice.

-Let me be crystal clear about something: I'm not suggesting you ignore the financial realities of running a practice.
+Let me be crystal clear: I'm not suggesting you ignore the financial realities of running a practice.

-What I'm saying is that the path to sustainable profitability runs directly through genuine human connection, not around it.
+I’m saying that the path to sustainable profitability runs directly through genuine human connection.

-Dr. Jay Bukzin, an oral surgeon in Northern Virginia, was trapped in exactly this cycle.
-His practice was struggling with both patient communications and referral relationships.
-He was marketing like every other surgeon, clinical, detached, focused on credentials.
+Dr. Jay Bukzin, an oral surgeon in Northern Virginia, was stuck in this cycle.
+His practice struggled with patient communications and referral relationships.
+He marketed like every other surgeon—clinical, detached, focused only on his credentials.

-We transformed his approach by bringing back his humanity:
+We transformed his approach by restoring his humanity:

-🚀We hosted community events, including an ice cream day for neighboring medical offices
+• 🚀 We hosted community events, like ice cream days for neighboring medical offices.

 The result?
-The doctors in his building stopped being just colleagues and became neighbors.
+The doctors in his building transformed from colleagues into neighbors.
 His referral relationships deepened.
 His practice grew.
+Most importantly, Dr. Bukzin rekindled his passion.

-This neurochemical response creates genuine loyalty that no discount or promotion can match.
+This neurochemical response generates genuine loyalty that no discount or promotion can rival.

-When patients feel truly seen and cared for, they don't just return—they become advocates.
-They tell their friends, their family, and their coworkers.
-They defend you on social media.
-They stick with you even when other options might be more convenient.
+When patients feel seen and cared for, they don’t just return—they become advocates.
+They share their experiences with friends, family, and coworkers.
+They defend you online.
+They stick with you even when other options might seem better.

 1. Remember Your "Why"

-Before you became consumed with survival, you had a reason for choosing healthcare.
-Maybe it was a personal experience with illness.
-A family member who inspired you.
-A moment when you realized you could make a difference.
+Before survival consumed you, you had a reason for choosing healthcare.
+Maybe it was a personal experience with illness or a family member who inspired you.

-That story isn't just personal, it's your most powerful marketing tool.
+That story is your most powerful marketing tool.

-Patients don't choose providers based on credentials alone.
-They choose based on connection.
+Patients choose providers based on connection, not credentials alone.

 2. Speak to Humans, Not Insurance Companies

 Review your patient communications.
-If they sound like they were written to satisfy insurance protocols rather than comfort anxious humans, rewrite them.
+If they sound like they were written to satisfy insurance companies instead of comforting anxious humans, rewrite them.

 Ask yourself: "How would I explain this to someone I care about?"
 Then communicate that way.